Paying for water and sewerage in Scotland

 You can read a leaflet on council tax benefits and water and sewerage services [ 0.79 mb] for more information.

 The amount of the reduction on your bill depends on how much CTR you get.
-The local authority should apply this automatically to your bill.
+The local council should apply this automatically to your bill.

 Example: If you get 50% Council Tax Reduction, you'll have 50% applied to your water and sewerage charges, but only up to the maximum of the possible 35% reduction.
 This means you'll get 35% reduction on the water and sewerage charges.